Chris-Hinegardner/PyBer_Analysis/README.md

 ## Overview

-This project aims to analyze Pyber rideshare data to reveal rider demographics and ride fare metrics by city.
+This project aims to analyze Pyber rideshare data to reveal rider data and ride fare metrics by city.
 We use analysis and visualizations to create a roadmap for Pyber decision makers tp optimize their future business.

 ## Results